kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/creating-an-outline.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/SZxphibAqb4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-Creating an outline before writing your first draft might get in the way of some people's preferred text creation process.
-Therefore there is also an option to use "reverse outlining" to get the benefits of outlining if you have already begun writing.
-Reverse outlining is when you isolate the main points of a piece of writing by removing the supporting content.
-As a result, you go from "full text to outline" instead of "outline to the full text".
 You can create a reverse outline using one of the following approaches:

 - **Topic sentence approach:** *Write down the topic sentence from each paragraph.*
 - **One sentence summary approach:** *Write a one-sentence summary of each paragraph that expresses the paragraph's main idea.*